Population figures

 ...

 The asylum process in Mexico is managed by the Mexican Commission for Refugee Assistance (COMAR).
-Efforts have been made to streamline procedures through digital platforms, such as COMAR Digital, to reduce workload and improve coordination.
+Given the high number of asylum applications , efforts have been made to streamline procedures, including through digital platforms, to reduce workload and improve coordination.

 Show more